SandraRudeloff/Framework_Food_Safety/content/Literature/@pires.etal2014.md

 ---
-Title: "Source Attribution of Human Salmonellosis: An Overview of Methods and Estimates"
+title: "Source Attribution of Human Salmonellosis: An Overview of Methods and Estimates"
+draft: false
 aliases:
 - Source Attribution of Human Salmonellosis: An Overview of Methods and Estimates
 - Source attribution of human salmonellosis: an overview of methods and estimates